-This three week full-time practicum, consisting of 120 hours, provides students the opportunity to apply the knowledge and skills gained through their educational experience.
+A culminating course comprised of a 95-hour practicum, this provides the opportunity to apply the knowledge and skills gained through their educational experience.
 The practicum experience is delivered in a health care setting under the guidance of a preceptor.
 Not available for supplemental.
 Not eligible for Prior Learning Assessment.
 Grading: CR/NCR.

-Equivalent to HTH-1131, HTH-131.
+Equivalent to HTH-1131, HTH-131, HTH-1143W.

-Requisite courses: Take COM-1162, CPU-1151, CSP-1150, ENG-1142, HTH-1121, HTH-1125, HTH-1142 (Required, Previous).
+Requisite courses: Take COM-1162 (Required, Previous).
+Take CPU-1151 (Required, Previous).
+Take CSP-1150 (Required, Previous).
+Take ENG-1142 (Required, Previous).
+Take HTH-1121 (Required, Previous).
+Take HTH-1125 (Required, Previous).